stijn-dejongh/lovecraft_public_domain/raw_converts/ee.md

 hours.
 There were waits on sidings all along the single-tracked route, and now and then a hot-box or other difficulty would further complicate the schedule.

-  At Torre&oacute;n we were six hours late, and it was almost eight o&rsquo;clock on Friday evening&mdash;fully twelve hours behind schedule&mdash;when the conductor consented to do some speeding in an effort to make up time.
+  At Torre&oacute;n we were six hours late, and it was almost eight o'clock on Friday evening--fully twelve hours behind schedule--when the conductor consented to do some speeding in an effort to make up time.
 My nerves were on edge, and I could do nothing but pace the car in desperation.
-In the end I found that the speeding had been purchased at a high cost indeed, for within a half-hour the symptoms of a hot-box had developed in my car itself; so that after a maddening wait the crew decided that all the bearings would have to be overhauled after a quarter-speed limp ahead to the next station with shops&mdash;the factory town of Quer&eacute;taro.
+In the end I found that the speeding had been purchased at a high cost indeed, for within a half-hour the symptoms of a hot-box had developed in my car itself; so that after a maddening wait the crew decided that all the bearings would have to be overhauled after a quarter-speed limp ahead to the next station with shops--the factory town of Querétaro.
 This was the last straw, and I almost stamped like a child.
 Actually I sometimes caught myself pushing at my chair-arm as if trying to urge the train forward at a less snail-like pace.

-  It was almost ten in the evening when we drew into Quer&eacute;taro, and I spent a fretful hour on the station platform while my car was sidetracked and tinkered at by a dozen native mechanics.
+  It was almost ten in the evening when we drew into Querétaro, and I spent a fretful hour on the station platform while my car was sidetracked and tinkered at by a dozen native mechanics.
 At last they told me the job was too much for them, since the forward truck needed new parts which could not be obtained nearer than Mexico City.
-Everything indeed seemed against me, and I gritted my teeth when I thought of Feldon getting farther and farther away&mdash;perhaps to the easy cover of Vera Cruz with its shipping or Mexico City with its varied rail facilities&mdash;while fresh delays kept me tied and helpless.
+Everything indeed seemed against me, and I gritted my teeth when I thought of Feldon getting farther and farther away--perhaps to the easy cover of Vera Cruz with its shipping or Mexico City with its varied rail facilities--while fresh delays kept me tied and helpless.
 Of course Jackson had notified the police in all the cities around, but I knew with sorrow what their efficiency amounted to.

-  The best I could do, I soon found out, was to take the regular night express for Mexico City, which ran from Aguas Calientes and made a five-minute stop at Quer&eacute;taro.
+  The best I could do, I soon found out, was to take the regular night express for Mexico City, which ran from Aguas Calientes and made a five-minute stop at Querétaro.
-It would be along at one a.m. if on time, and was due in Mexico City at five o&rsquo;clock Saturday morning.
+It would be along at one a.m. if on time, and was due in Mexico City at five o'clock Saturday morning.
 When I purchased my ticket I found that the train would be made up of European compartment carriages instead of long American cars with rows of two-seat chairs.
 These had been much used in the early days of Mexican railroading, owing to the European construction interests back